Health Professions Track

 Gain experience working in our state of the art campus laboratories.

-We offer free chiropractic services to students, faculty and staff and to City of Buffalo police and fire personnel.
+We offer free chiropractic services to all D'Youville students, faculty and staff.

 The movement of a horse is used in hippotherapy to enhance the functional skills of patients with disabilities.